ITLarv/Website/README.md

 Yes, this project really _should_ contain tests.
 Any day now.
 It's the next thing on my TODO ™

+# LICENSE

+This project is licensed under the MIT license.

 # Hosting (Sponsored by Vercel)

 The website is hosted using [Vercel](https://vercel.com?utm_source=larv-website&utm_campaign=oss).
 The master (alpha) branch can be found on [dev.larv.org](https://dev.larv.org).
 Staging (beta) on [staging.larv.org](https://staging.larv.org).
 The production is [larv.org](https://larv.org).